fabiomarreco/BlogSource/source/_posts/2018-04-16-financial-modelling-in-fsharp-part-1.md

 The `DC` prefix stands for **D**aycount**C**onvention.
 This is just because some of them start with numbers which would be an invalid name.

-From here, an usual approach is organize these types into modules, and create a factory function. (*latter on i´ll separate the daycount convention into a separate module*)
+From here, an usual approach is to organize these types into modules, and create a factory function.
+(I´ll separate the daycount convention into another module on another post)

 ```fsharp
 module InterestRate =